 - Lipase 30

 The label tells us that Arthro-7 gets its collagen from chickens.
 Collagen is a component of cartilage and other connective tissues.
-The cartilage between joints is what is worn away in osteo-arthritis (the most common type of arthritis).
-So, on the surface, it might seem logical that eating collagen might help improve (support) the collagen in our joints.
+There are some studies on collagen helping arthritis.

-In this 2012 study, 80 people with osteoarthritis of the hip and knee were given either a placebo or 2 grams of hydrolyzed collagen from chickens for 70 days.
+In this study, 80 people with osteoarthritis of the hip and knee were given either a placebo or 2 grams (2000 mg) of hydrolyzed collagen from chickens for 70 days.
+In hydrolyzed collagen, the collagen is broken down into its individual amino acids to improve absorption.

-People reported that after about a month, they had less arthritis pain compered to those who took the placebo.
-The people in this study used 2 grams of collagen.
+After a month, people reported less arthritis pain compared to those who took the placebo.
 The people in this study used a product called Biocell Collagen.

 Cetyl Myristoleate (CMO)

-In a 2002 study, 64 people with knee osteoarthritis were given either vegetable oil (as a placebo) or 350 mg of CMO for 68 days.
-People who got CMO reported being able to do more knee flexion than those who got the placebo.
-Neither group though appeared better at extending their knees.
+In one study, 64 people with osteoarthritis in the knees were given either a placebo or 350 mg of CMO for 68 days.
+People who took CMO reported better knee flexion than those who took the placebo.
+Neither group, however, appeared better at extending their knees.

-In a study from 2004, 45 people with osteoarthritis of the knees were given either a placebo cream or a cream that contained CMO.
-People were told to use the creams on their knees twice a day for 30 days.
-The people who used the CMO-containing cream were able to climb stairs significantly faster than those who got the placebo cream.
-People getting the CMO cream were better able to walk down stairs too.
+In another study, 45 people with osteoarthritis in the knees were given either placebo cream or a CMO cream.
+People used the creams on their knees twice a day for 30 days. those using the CMO-containing cream were able to climb stairs faster compared to the placebo group.
+Better still, they were also able to walk downstairs too.

 The other name for this is MSM.
 It's pronounced “methy-sul-phon-el-meth-ane.”
-The MSM ingredient is popular in arthritis supplements.
-Products I previous reviewed that also contained MSM include:
+MSM is found in many arthritis supplements such as

 Tumeric is what gives mustard its yellow color.
-It's scientific name is Curcuma longa.
+Its scientific name is Curcuma longa.
 Turmeric contains a chemical called Curcumin, which has shown some arthritis benefits.
-That said, curcumin is just one of the chemicals in turmeric.
-As such, I prefer turmeric over curcumin supplements as I believe it provides a wider spectrum of effects.
+While few Tumeric vs curcumin studies exist, its possible turmeric may have a better effect since it contains everything and not just curcumin.

-Bromelain is a protein digesting enzyme found in pineapples.
+Bromelain is a protein-digesting enzyme found in pineapples.
 The enzyme appears to reduce inflammation and this is likely why it's found in arthritis supplements.
-That said, since it's an enzyme (which is made of protein), I wonder how much can survive digestion and be absorbed intact?
+That said, since its a protein-enzyme, most is likely broken up in the stomach.
+How much enters the body is not known

-The label of Artho-7 says that the bromelain contains 2400 GDU.
-The letters GDU probably refer to “gelatin digestion unit” and likely refers to the strength of the enzyme at digesting gelatin, a protein.
-Since collagen is also made of a protein, I wonder if bromelain may also be used to better breakdown and absorb collagen?
+Artho-7 contains 2400 GDU.
+The letters GDU refers to “gelatin digestion unit” and likely refers to the strength of the enzyme at digesting gelatin, a protein.
+Since collagen is also made of a protein, its possible the bromelain may also be used to better breakdown and absorb collagen.

 What Are The Active Ingredients?

-The directions are to take 2 Arthro-7 capsules capsules twice a day for 1 or 2 weeks.
+The directions are to take 2 capsules twice a day for 1 or 2 weeks.
 When feeling better, it's recommended to reduce intake to two capsules per day as a maintenance dosage.

 Who Is Dr. Lisa Pavone?

-Lisa Pavone,MD is feathered on a Arthro7 infomercial.
-According to the University Of Michigan website, she is Co-Medical Director – Livonia Vein Center, Troy Vein Center.
-According to this YouTube video, shes appeared on several TV shows ranging from Oprah to some previous infomercials.
+Lisa Pavone,MD is feathered on an Arthro7 TV Commerical.
+She is Co-Medical Director – Livonia Vein Center, Troy Vein Center.

 Who Is Dr. John Hahn, MD, ND

-Like Dr. Pavone above, Dr. Hahn is also featured on an Arthro7 infomercial.
-He is a foot an ankle surgeon.
-He is also a doctor of naturopathcic medicine (ND).
+Dr. Hahn has also been featured on an Arthro7 TV commercial.
+He is a foot and ankle surgeon.
+He is also a doctor of naturopathic medicine (ND).

 What's Arthro7 Sport?

-The other version of this supplement is called Arthro7 Sport.
-As the name implies this product appears to be marketed to people who exercise regularly.
+This is another version of this supplement.
+As the name implies this product appears to be marketed to people who exercise.
 Here is a side-by-side comparison of both versions:

 |Arthro7 (2 capsules)||Arthro7 Sport (2 capsules)|